alfizari/Nioh-3-Save-Editor/README.md

 # ⚔️ Nioh 3 Save Editor

+## THE EDITOR SEEMS TO CORRUPT SAVE FILE< DO NOT USE IT UNTIL I FIGUre IT OUT.
+I only tested it on the game demo
 A powerful and easy-to-use save editor for **Nioh 3**, designed to let you modify your save data safely without needing a hex editor.

 ---